Loading and Saving the Settings

 </SettingsBundle>

-A SettingsBundle element can enclose a number of SettingsGroup nodes.
-Each settings bundle has a unique id (guid) that is stored in an attribute.
-The settings bundles are identified by the id of the plug-in that they refer to.
-A settings group can enclose, for example, file type settings, verification plug-in settings, etc. In the above example the settings bundle encloses one settings group for another File Type Component Builder and another settings group for simple text plug-in.
-This id is retrieved from the File Type Component Builder (see Adding the File Type Component Builder).
+A SettingsBundle element encloses a number of SettingsGroup nodes.
+Each settings bundle has a unique ID (GUID) stored in an attribute.
+Settings bundles are identified by the ID of the plug-in they refer to.
+A settings group can enclose file type settings, verification plug-in settings, and so on.
+In the above example, the settings bundle encloses one settings group for another File Type Component Builder and another settings group for the simple text plug-in.
+This ID is retrieved from the File Type Component Builder (see Adding the File Type Component Builder).

-This XML structure is also reflected in the API.
-Within the SaveToSettingsBundle method we create a settings group object based on ISettingsGroup by applying the GetSettingsGroup method to the settings bundle.
-This method takes the settings bundle id (e.g. Simple Text Filter 1.0.0.0) as string parameter.
-We then use the GetSettingFromSettingsGroup method to set the LockPrdCodes property.
-This method requires the settings group object, the name of the setting (e.g. LockPrdCodes), and the default value as parameters (e.g. True).
+This XML structure is reflected in the API.
+Within the SaveToSettingsBundle method, create a settings group object based on ISettingsGroup by calling the GetSettingsGroup method on the settings bundle.
+This method takes the settings bundle ID (for example, Simple Text Filter 1.0.0.0) as a string parameter.
+Then use the GetSettingFromSettingsGroup method to set the LockPrdCodes property.
+This method requires the settings group object, the name of the setting (for example, LockPrdCodes), and the default value (for example, True) as parameters:

 public override void PopulateFromSettingsBundle(ISettingsBundle settingsBundle, string filterDefinitionId)